-While I was in the holding-room, and I told the other six people, they kinda looked at me like I was a bad-ass — there was kinda street-cred — I’d rather be arrested for possession of a deadly weapon than some other crime that questions my moral standing, such as, but not limited to, fraud, embezzlement, insider’s trading, stealing, or bribing a college to get my kids into college.
+While I was in the detainment-room, I told the other six people, and they kinda looked at me like I was a bad-ass — there was kinda street-cred — I’d rather be arrested for possession of a deadly weapon than some other crime that questions my moral standing, such as, but not limited to, fraud, embezzlement, insider’s trading, stealing, or bribing a college to get my kids into college.

 So, why am I writing this BLOG?

 - This experience fortified my faith in the Trinity.
 The Trinity was with me, and I felt Him — He guided me through this new and unfamiliar territory.
 Was I scared?
 You bet; but, I wasn’t stress, anxious, nor hopeless.
 Surprisingly, I provided a benefit during this experience; I taught the six men in the detainment-room about calculating percentages;